 UNESCO YouthMobile and BMZ (as part of the #eskills4girls initiative) have been supporting Africa Code Week activities since day one with grants awarded to 70 organizations to date, introducing thousands of girls to coding skills in emerging and developing countries.

 According to Mr. Youssef Belqasmi, Secretary General of the Moroccan Ministry of National Education, "Africa Code Week has become a success model to introduce coding and computational thinking in classrooms nationwide, to address issues of gender equality in education and to include people with special needs."

 With 47% of female participation in 2019, the initiative continues to make the issue of girl empowerment through technology a priority.
 And what better way to achieve this than equipping and strengthening girls' very role models?
 Capacity building, again, is the key.

-In addition to facilitating teacher trainings that focus on gender-sensitive curriculum development, ACW also organized the very first ACW Women Empowerment Workshop in partnership with UNESCO, Irish Aid and Morocco's Ministry of Education.
-In October 2019, 28 female teachers from 15 African countries got together in Rabat to share best practices for girl mentoring, teacher training and access to digital education.
+In addition to facilitating teacher trainings that focus on gender-sensitive curriculum development, ACW also launched a Continuing Professional Development (CPD) program to grow female leadership in education across Africa.
+Now in its third year, the Women Empowerment Program brings together female teachers from every corner of the continent to share best practices in girl mentoring, teacher training and access to digital education.